Bing Ads policies — training

 - Adult content

-If your ads, keywords or destination website include adult content, like sexually explicit content (pornography, sexually oriented dating sites, prominently featured sex toy sites, etc.), then you must participate in the Bing Ads Adult Advertising Program — please apply through the Adult advertising programme participation form.
+If your ads, keywords or destination website include adult content, like sexually explicit content (pornography, sexually oriented dating sites, prominently featured sex toy sites, etc.), then you must participate in the Bing Ads Adult Advertising Program — please apply through the Adult advertising program participation form.

 - Gambling and contest policies